| | |

 Before arriving, I’d read that Batsi was over-touristed.
 But it felt far more relaxed and local than I anticipated.
 The whitewashed houses, narrow lanes and golden sand beach give it that classic Cycladic appeal, but without the chaos of Santorini.

-Getting to Batsi without a car is easy
+How to visit Batsi without a car

 Mr Flip Flops Included getting on the bus to Batsi from Gavrio, Andros island